VyaCHACHsel/TDTendec/README.md

 # TDTendec
-Tonal Data Transmission Protocol Encoder/Decoder
+Tonal Data Transmission Protocol Encoder/Decoder, (kind of) suitable to be sent over the radio.
+Basically over-complicated FSK.